 Qualified persons should know how to limit fault currents with appropriate devices, reduce arcing time, and calculate safe arc flash boundaries.
-If you are familiar with applicable legislation, recognising when you could be exposed to arc flash, and knowing the level of arc flash hazard present, you have a great foundation to keep safe.
+If you are familiar with applicable legislation, recognising when you could be exposed, and knowing the level of hazard present, you have a great foundation to keep safe.
 We highly recommend learning how to carry out task-based arc flash risk assessments with this City & Guilds Assured Programme.

-Get a strong entry-level understanding of arc flash with a half-day arc flash awareness course.
+Get a strong entry-level understanding of arc flash with a half-day awareness course.

-Still need help?
-Our video explains the real dangers and what you can do moving forward:
+This video explains the real dangers of high-temperature pressure waves and what you can do moving forward: